-- A. No person other than a student and employee of a school site shall be on a school campus during school hours unless they are in compliance with Policy 9.07 (Visitors). - B. A student who is suspended or expelled is not in good standing and is not permitted on the school campus, school grounds, or at a school sponsored activity. - C. This policy shall apply not only during school hours, but at any time students in good standing, teachers, employees and other such persons are on the school campus or school grounds, and shall also apply for all school activities which are held after school hours. - D. Any person on a school campus or school grounds not in accordance with this policy is hereby declared to be a trespasser and shall be asked to leave immediately by any staff member.
-Each principal shall keep a log of such incidents which shall provide the name of the person asked to leave and other pertinent information.
+- A. No person other than a student and employee of a school site shall be on a school campus during school hours unless they are in compliance with Policy 9.07 (Visitors). - B. A student who is suspended or expelled is not in good standing and is not permitted on the school campus, school grounds, or at a school sponsored activity. - C. Any person on a school campus or school grounds not in accordance with this policy is hereby declared to be a trespasser and shall be asked to leave immediately by any staff member.
+Each principal shall keep a log of such incidents, which shall provide the name of the person asked to leave and other pertinent information.
 If said person shall again be seen upon the school campus or school grounds, any staff member shall immediately notify the principal or appropriate local law enforcement officials without further warning.

-- E. Individuals who enter School Board property, activity, or School Board meeting without a legitimate reason and create a disturbance or refuse to leave the property or activity when asked by the board chairperson, Superintendent/designee, principal or person in charge are subject to criminal penalty as provided in Florida Statutes.
+- D. Individuals who enter School Board property, activity, or School Board meeting without a legitimate reason and create a disturbance or refuse to leave the property or activity when asked by the board chairperson, Superintendent/designee, principal or person in charge are subject to criminal penalty as provided in Florida Statutes.
 The person in charge shall contact appropriate law enforcement officials in cases of disruptive activity or refusal to leave the school property or activity and take appropriate actions to have the offender punished as prescribed by law.
-The Superintendent shall be notified of any such action at schools or school activities. - F. No person except law enforcement, security officers and other legally identified individuals may have in his/her possession any weapon, illegal substance, or dangerous substance while on school property or at school events.
-However, district employees may possess a securely encased concealed firearm in their vehicle in accordance with F.S.
-790.25 (5).
+The Superintendent shall be notified of any such action at schools or school activities. - E. No person except law enforcement, security officers, and other legally identified individuals may have in his/her possession any weapon, illegal substance, or dangerous substance while on school property or at school events.
+However, District employees may possess a securely encased concealed firearm in their vehicle in accordance with F.S.
+790.25 (5). - III.
+The following emergency response agency(ies) will notify the District in the event of an emergency: